Caleb Lohner

 Caleb Lohner (born October 1, 2001) is an American professional football tight end for the Denver Broncos of the National Football League (NFL).
 He played college basketball for the BYU Cougars and Baylor Bears before switching to playing college football upon transferring to the Utah Utes.
 Lohner was selected by the Broncos in the seventh round of the 2025 NFL draft.

-Early life and high school
+Early life

 Lohner attended Flower Mound High School in Flower Mound, Texas for two years before he transferred to Wasatch Academy in Utah for his junior and senior years.

 College career

 BYU

 Lohner started his college career at Brigham Young University in 2020, where his father had played basketball.
 As a freshman basketball player, he averaged 2.8 points per game and was named to the West Coast Conference All-Freshman Team.

 Baylor

 Lohner transferred to Baylor in 2022 to play basketball.
 Lohner played for the Bears for two seasons appearing in 69 games averaging 2.8 points and 2.8 rebounds per game.